 Judging from reactions of the internet since the trial scheme was announced, it would appear a fair number of people have thought about that and aren’t entirely keen on it.

 (I can’t help but think of the horror movie trope where an unsuspecting grocery delivery person — almost always a teenage boy — enters a home after ringing an unanswered doorbell and inevitably stumbles across some unspeakable horror.)

-Walmart is offering a grocery delivery service and they put away the groceries for you 🤔sounds like a SVU episode waiting to happen to me— Pops Flava and Drips Sauce (@FupaFairy) September 25, 2017
+Walmart is offering a grocery delivery service and they put away the groceries for you 🤔sounds like a SVU episode waiting to happen to me— Keep Bruce Kelly’s ass in prison (@FupaFairy) September 25, 2017

 To be clear, the August app gives a fair amount of (remote) control to absentee delivery recipients.
 They’re alerted when the delivery person enters the home; another alert is sent to the app when the person exits and the door is locked again.
 Bluetooth-connected August Home technology can also be linked to home security cameras, enabling delivery recipients to watch the delivery take place via smartphone.
 This, of course, provides peace of mind to those who fret that a stranger may be tempted to stick around to catch up on daytime TV or indulge in a quick bubble bath.
 Hey, you never know.

 It's also worth noting that the folks performing the deliveries aren't Walmart employees but highly vetted “delivery specialists” contracted by Deliv, a Menlo Park, California-based same-day delivery startup currently operating in over two dozen major cities and metro areas.

 Still, many social media users have expressed unease with the idea of a stranger accessing their fridges, let alone their homes.
 But that’s not necessarily what doesn’t jibe with me.
 I don’t really care if I’m judged by the size of my mayo or my multitude of cocktail mixers.